gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/console-jboss.png)

-If you do not see the new cartridges available on the web console, check that the new cartridges are avialable by checking the contents of the */usr/libexec/openshift/cartridges* directory:
+If you do not see the new cartridges available on the web console, check that the new cartridges are available by checking the contents of the */usr/libexec/openshift/cartridges* directory:

 	# cd /usr/libexec/openshift/cartridges
 	# ls